minvws/nl-covid19-coronacheck-website/en/guidepost.md

 ### I don’t know where my vaccination details where registered.
 What to do?

 - The RIVM automatically retrieves your vaccination details (<a href="https://www.rijksoverheid.nl/onderwerpen/coronavirus-covid-19/vraag-en-antwoord/toestemming-registratie-coronavaccinatie" rel="noopener noreferrer" target="_blank" hreflang="nl">if you gave consent (Dutch)</a>) from the GGD or the hospital
-- Try to retrieve your vaccination details from the CoronaCheck app by logging in via DigiD
+- Try to retrieve your vaccination details from the CoronaCheck-app by logging in via DigiD
 - Did you fail to log in or register? <a href="https://www.rijksoverheid.nl/coronabewijs" rel="noopener noreferrer" target="_blank" hreflang="nl">This webpage explains what you can do to get your vaccination certificate if you failed to register (Dutch)</a>

 ### In my vaccination details, my name and/or date of birth is wrong